MinecraftForge/Documentation/docs/config/@config.md

 Sub Categories
 --------------
-To create a Sub Category make an object, then add it as a static field in the parent category's class.
+A Sub Category is a way to group certain (usually related) config options together, and should be used to help make navigating your config file easier.
+To create a Sub Category, you must make an object and add it as a static field in the parent category's class.
 The object's member fields will become configs in that Sub Category.

 An example of how to setup a Sub Category:
 ```java